flytron/TinyDrive/README.md

 ## Installing the Firmware

 TinyDrive v1 boards are based on Atmega328P microcontroller that installed Arduino Pro Mini bootloader.
-You need Arduino IDE(1.8 or above) & an FTDI 3.3V Serial Adapter to compile and upload the firmare to TinyDrive boards.
+You need only Arduino IDE(1.8 or above) & an FTDI 3.3V Serial Adapter to compile and upload the firmare.

 ### Arduino IDE Settings
 - Select Tools>Board>Arduino Pro or Pro mini